deneth-weerasinghe/portfolio-site/README.md

-# Repository for Github Pages personal site and portfolio
+# Repository for personal site and portfolio

 Highlighting:
 * skills